tom2tomtomtom/bread/PROJECT_COMPLETION_SUMMARY.md

 ### 🏆 **Achievement Unlocked: World-Class Creative Platform**

-**From Vision to Reality**: The BREAD platform has been successfully transformed into a comprehensive, enterprise-ready AI-powered creative platform that sets new standards for:
+**From Vision to Reality**: The AIDEAS platform has been successfully transformed into a comprehensive, enterprise-ready AI-powered creative platform that sets new standards for:
 - **AI-Powered Creativity**: Advanced brief intelligence and territory evolution
 - **Security Excellence**: Enterprise-grade authentication and monitoring
 - **User Experience**: Intuitive interfaces with smart error handling
 - **Technical Excellence**: Comprehensive testing and documentation
 - **Production Readiness**: Complete deployment and maintenance guides

-**The BREAD platform is now ready to revolutionize creative advertising workflows with AI-powered intelligence, enterprise-grade security, and exceptional user experiences!** 🎉🚀✨
+**The AIDEAS platform is now ready to revolutionize creative advertising workflows with AI-powered intelligence, enterprise-grade security, and exceptional user experiences!** 🎉🚀✨

 ---